At a Glance

 ✨Demonstrate Strategic Thinking

 This role requires a strategic mindset.
-Be ready to discuss how you would approach regulatory reform and the development of professional standards.
-Think about current challenges in the industry and how you can contribute to solutions.
+Be ready to discuss how you would approach the development of professional standards and policy positions.
+Think about current challenges in building safety and how you would address them.

 ✨Engage with Stakeholders

-Since the position involves working with various stakeholders, prepare to talk about your experience in managing complex relationships.
-Share examples of how you've successfully engaged with government departments, safety bodies, and industry leaders.
+Since the position involves working with various stakeholders, prepare to talk about your experience in engaging with government departments, safety bodies, and industry leaders.
+Share specific examples of how you've successfully navigated complex stakeholder environments.

 ✨Communicate Effectively

 Strong communication skills are essential for this role.
 Practice articulating your thoughts clearly and confidently.
-Be prepared to present your ideas on building safety and regulation, and consider how you can influence diverse audiences during the interview.
+Be prepared to discuss how you can influence diverse audiences, from technical professionals to government officials.